crossbario/crossbar/docs/pages/about/Architecture.md

 ## Nodes

 A Crossbar.io node runs from a **node directory**, usually named `.crossbar`.
-This node directory contains the data the for the node, such as its local configuration, log files and server TLS keys/certificates.
+This node directory contains the data for the node, such as its local configuration, log files and server TLS keys/certificates.
 This means you can only run a single node per **node directory**:

 ![Crossbar.io Node](/static/img/docs/gen/crossbar_deployment_00b.png)